Real, Unbiased MLM Reviews from an Ex-MLMer

 Make no mistake: Your upline is there to guide and help you along your MLM journey.
 But they are NOT responsible for your success — you are.

 That said, your leadership should be made up of those you admire, respect, and have the kind of lifestyle you ultimately want.
 Like it or not, you become who you surround yourself with, so you need to get around winners.

 What is the compensation plan?

 There are several different types of MLM compensation plans including “unilevel”, “binary”, and “breakaway” structures.
 Each have their own advantages and disadvantages.

-Make sure you’re 100% clear on what steps you need to take in order to grow your MLM business, before you decide to join.
-If you can’t explain the comp plan to someone else, you don’t understand it.
+Make sure you’re 100% clear on what steps you need to take in order to grow your network marketing business, before you decide to join.

 Are you looking at both sides of the coin?